Warrington Wolves: Northern Union to the First World War: 1895–1918

 On 14 November 1908, the first touring Australian rugby league team visited Warrington.
 The Kangaroos embarked upon a massive six months' tour of Britain, taking in 45 matches.
 Their timing was not good as the north of England was hit by strikes in the cotton mills, which badly affected attendances as fans could not afford to watch the pioneering Aussies.
 On Saturday 14 November 1908 Warrington played the Kangaroos.
 Warrington won the match 10–3, with Jackie Fish the hero scoring one try and Ike Taylor the other.
 Fish and George Dickenson kicked a goal each.
 A crowd of 5,000 watched the match at Wilderspool.
 The Warrington team that day was Jimmy Tilley, Jack Fish, George Dickenson, Ike Taylor, Lewis Treharne, Ernest Brooks, John Jenkins, William Dowell, Alfred Boardman, Billy O'Neill, George Thomas, Peter Boardman, and John Willie Chester.
 The Australians came back to Wilderspool for "revenge" later in the tour but tries from Jack Fish, and John Jenkins earned the 'Wirepullers' an 8–8 draw.
 Two members of the Kangaroo squad, Dan Frawley and Larry O'Malley, later signed for Warrington and played the next season at Wilderspool.
 Warrington have the best record of any club side against the touring Kangaroos, with eight wins, one draw, and seven defeats from sixteen matches.

 In 1913, Warrington reached their fifth Challenge Cup Final, with wins over Keighley, Hull Kingston Rovers, Salford and Dewsbury.
-The final was lost 9–5 to the mighty Huddersfield "Team of all the Talents".
-Warrington scored first through a try by Bradshaw converted by Jolley and gave a wonderful display in what was considered to be the best Cup Final of the pre-war era.
-A disappointing league season had seen Warrington finish 18th, their lowest before the Great War.
-This made the Challenge Cup performances were a tremendous achievement.
+The final was lost 9–5 to Huddersfield.
+Warrington scored first through a try by Bradshaw converted by Jolley.
+A disappointing league season had seen Warrington finish 18th, their lowest before the First World War.

 Warrington purchased Wilderspool in 1914, with the freehold being held in trust for club members.
 At first, the beginning of the First World War did not impact rugby league competitions, as authorities decided to continue with normal fixtures, in part due to the mistaken belief that the war would be short.

 Competitive fixtures were suspended for the 1915–16 season and Warrington did not play any friendly matches due to difficulty raising a team.
 Wire recommenced playing in 1916 following the introduction of conscription, which meant that they would not be accused of keeping men from volunteering for the First World War.